 You are looking for stones that have a more smoother look.
 But don’t rush your decision in choosing the stone.

 Some may look smooth and good to use, but are actually really rough and will damage your knife, like sandstone (easily identifiable by the grains of sand in its surface).

 It’s not hard to recognize unusable stones, and you won’t have to, as long as you keep in mind that a knife can only be sharpened with a stone that has a flat and smooth surface.
-Feel the stone with your hands before using it, for better judgement.
+Feel the stone with your hands before using it.

 The Sharpening Procedure